livey/machine-learning-checklist/deep-learning-QA.md

         - stacked small -> similar perception field as large kernels, less parameters while similar performance
         - computational efficiency
       - [ ] kernel dimension is an odd number
+        * the output and central pixel is sysmetric to ambient serrounding
+      * 1x1 kernel
+        * reduce dimension
+        * channel information sharing
     * padding
       * 'same' -- if with stride 1, will output same dimension as the dimension of input
       * 'valid' -- discard feature no cover the kernel